|GET STARTED TODAY|

 In the After School program, your child will work and play in a clean, safe, and welcoming classroom.
 Our staff members will treat your child with respect and dignity.
 Your child will participate in a balanced program that is designed to support academic and social growth!

 Our goal is that all homework that is completed at 82nd Street Academics is free of errors and is 100% correct.
 Our staff will supervise your child during homework time, help her if she is having trouble, and check all work for completion and accuracy.
 Since academic success is a joint effort, we work with students to help them understand the importance of homework because we need their cooperation to meet our goal.
-We also ask that all families drop off and pick up their children at a time that allows for completion of homework.
+We also ask that all families drop off and pick up their children at 6PM or later to allow for completion of homework.

 Your child’s Lead Teacher will inform you if there is homework that is required to be completed at home rather than at the After School Achievement Club.
 You will also be notified whenever homework is going home incomplete.
 In order to facilitate this, we ask that you come into the classroom to pick up your student and speak to the teacher if necessary.
 If your child does walk home alone, please take a moment to go over his or her homework with to review what was completed.